maniksurtani/google-calendar-scripts/README.md

 # google-calendar-scripts

-These scrripts are designed to enhance your experience of Google Calendar.
+These scripts are designed to enhance your experience of Google Calendar.

 # Requirements